One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Bias Under a Good Sign

 \section{Bias Under a Good Sign}

-Having made an empirical case for a sanguine view of just-ID IV, we add a novel analytical argument.
-This builds on the idea that \ac{IV} identification strategies are most credible when a strong institutional or theoretical foundation explains the first stage.
-These foundations usually imply a sign for $\pi$.
+Having made an empirical case for conventional inference with \ac{just-ID IV}, we add a novel analytical argument showing remarkable bias improvements from screening IV estimates on the sign of the estimated first stage.
+This argument builds on the idea that \ac{IV} identification strategies are most credible when institutional or theoretical foundations explain the first stage.
+Such foundations usually imply a sign for $\pi$.
 In the AK91 application, for example, the quarter-of-birth first stage arises from the fact that children born later in the year enter school younger, and are therefore constrained by compulsory attendance laws to stay in school longer than those born earlier.
 The AE98 samesex instrument for family size is predicated on parents' preference for mixed-sex sibships.
-The AL99 Maimonides Rule instrument for class size is derived from regulations that determine class size as a function of enrollment.
-In these and many other applied micro applications, institutions or preferences determine the sign of $\pi$.
+The AL99 Maimonides Rule instrument for class size is derived from Israeli regulations that determine class size as a function of enrollment.
+In these and many other applied micro applications, institutions or preferences sign $\pi$.

-\textcite{AnAr17} use this insight to motivate an \ac{IV} estimator that is unbiased under a first-stage sign restriction.
-Without loss of generality, assume $\pi>0$, and let $\mu(x)=\frac{1-\Phi(x)}{\phi(x)}$ denote the Mills' ratio of a standard normal random variable, where $\phi(x)$ and $\Phi(x)$ are the standard normal density and cdf evaluated at $x$.
-The Andrews-Armstrong unbiased \ac{IV} estimator, denoted $\hat{\beta}_{U}$, exploits the fact that when first-stage estimates are normally distributed,